September 16 – 18

 Genesis Breyer P-Orridge!

-For the third year in a row, Writers in the Rafters presents immersive spoken word performances set in the rafters of our industrial building that captivate the imagination of attendees.
+For the third year in a row, BSS presents immersive spoken word performances.
 This year will feature Genesis Breyer P-Orridge and Amber Tamblyn, both of whom will also participate in live conversations with The Creative Independent.
 Past participants have included Richard Hell, Holly Anderson & Chris Brokaw, Dorothea Lasky, Ariana Reines, Sarah Jean Alexander, Meredith Graves, Mira Gonzalez, and Mish Way.

 Kiln Films is a video installation series inside Basilica’s former forge and foundry brick kiln.
 This weekend, Kiln Films honors the life and work of Tony Conrad with Outlier, a selected screening series of Conrad’s films and videos, curated by two former students (at SUNY Buffalo) and friends of Tony: David Gracon and Basilica Hudson partner Brandon Stosuy.
 Conrad passed away on April 9th, 2016 at the age of 76.